Natural Heartworm Prevention & Support

 Seasonal vs. year-round heartworm prevention

-Except for a the warmest parts of the U.S. (mainly in the southeast), heartworms are a completely seasonal problem.
-There is no reason to give heartworm medicine to most pets year-round (except to make money for those who make and sell it!).
+Except for the warmest parts of the U.S. (mainly in the southeast), heartworms are completely seasonal.

 In many areas of the country (northern and mountain states, for instance), such warm temperatures simply don't exist for most of the year, and sustained warm temperatures don't occur until at least June.
 In fact, only in Florida and south Texas is year-round heartworm transmission possible.
 Within 150 miles of the Gulf Coast, heartworm risk exists 9 months out of the year.
 In the rest of the country, heartworm transmission is possible between 3 and 7 months out of the year.
 Hawaii and Alaska have each had a few cases of canine heartworm, but the incidence in those states is very low.